zoinkdoggie94/ShrubLibrary/README.md

 I made ShrubLibrary so finding sideloading repos and apps wouldn't mean searching a bunch of separate sources every time.
 Even though I made it, I still use it to find most of the apps I sideload.
 It's just rlly useful :)

+## 🌿 Suggest a repo

+Know a good iOS sideloading or AltStore repo that ShrubLibrary doesn't have yet? **[Suggest it in the ShrubLibrary discussion](https://github.com/zoinkdoggie94/ShrubLibrary/discussions)**.

 ## 🐛 Found a bug?

 If something looks broken, a download link stops working or a repo won't load, let me know!
 Include the app or repo name and what happened so it's easier to check.